LewBr/WorldInventory/README.md

 1) Install the plugin .phar artifacts;
 2) Restart your server;
 3) Change the plugin settings you prefer by using the file: (config.yml).

+### What did they do?
+- The plugin was made to get the player's item data from a current world and then if the player moves to another world he will receive all items stored in the current world, "Inventory per World."

 ### Latest versions:
 - 1.0.0